Early Decision II

 ED II is most useful in two scenarios:

 - You were deferred or denied from your ED I school but still have a strong second-choice school with ED II.
-You can apply ED II to the second choice in January and get a February decision — much earlier than Regular Decision results in March/April.
+You can apply ED II to the second choice in January and get a February decision, much earlier than Regular Decision results in March/April.

-What it doesn't solve
+What it does not solve

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms